georgegillams/georgegillams.co.uk/README.md

 npm run dev
 ```

-Note that a postinstall script is used to transpile some dependencies.
-It will therefore take longer on first run.
+Note that a prebuild script is used to transpile some dependencies.
+It will therefore take longer the first time you build it.

 `npm run dev` will set all necessary environment variables needed to run the application.